TxusBlack/boot-manager/README.md

 ### Reboot Helper
 No more entering your password to reboot, authorize Boot Manager once and then be able to reboot quickly.

-### 3rd-Party EFI Support
+### Boot Camp on PCI-e SSD and SATA Controllers
-Support for BootCamp in EFI mode on PCI-e solid state drives and SATA PCI-e controllers.
+Support for Boot Camp in EFI mode on PCI-e SSDs and SATA PCI-e controllers.

 ## Installing
 1. Before installing Boot Manager if you want to use BootCamp on PCI-e SSDs or SATA PCI-e